-For example, to set up an environment that might be used to search for [n] vs. [n] vs. [n] in words that start with [I] and in which the nasal is followed by voiceless stop, one could do the following:
+For example, to set up an environment that might be used to search for [n] vs. [n] in words that start with [n] and in which the nasal is followed by voiceless stop, one could do the following:

 1. Click on "New environment."
 This gives you a blank environment: